2.5 GPA, sophomore standing by summer, 2 semesters college-level Spanish.

 Santa Ana de los cuatro ríos de Cuenca, or Cuenca for short is the capital of the Azuay Province and is located in the highlands of Ecuador at about 8,200 feet above sea level.
 Cuenca has a long history having been settled by the Cañari people around 500 AD .
 About a half century before the conquistadors landed the area was absorbed by the Incas and the city became a regional capital, second only to Cusco.
 The Spanish settlement of Cuenca was founded in 1557.
 The then Viceroy of Peru had commissioned its founding and ordered the city named after his home town of Cuenca, Spain.

-Today the city has a population of just over 300,000 and is the third largest city in Ecuador in size and economically.
-In 1999 the city declared a UNESCO World Heritage site.
+Today the city has a population of just over 300,000 and is the third largest city in Ecuador in size and economy.
+In 1999 the city was declared a UNESCO World Heritage site.

 The Republic of Ecuador, which literally translates as "Republic of the Equator" is a representative democratic republic that is located in the northwestern part of the South American continent.
 It is one of seventeen megadiverse countries in the world, with the most species diversity per unit area.
 Ecuador's constitution of 2008 was the first in the world to recognize legally enforceable Rights of Nature, or ecosystem rights.
 Spanish is the official language, spoken by 94% of the population and thirteen indigenous languages are also recognized.
 The people of Quito were the first people of Latin America to call for independence from Spain in 1809.
 While the new government they set up only lasted for two months, it had important repercussions for the the independence movement of the rest of Spanish America.
 Today 40% of Eucador's exports is oil.
 It is also the largest banana producer and exporter in the world.

-• It is divided into four regions: The Amazon, The Highlands, The Coast and the Galapagos Islands
+• It is divided into four regions: The Amazon, The Highlands (Andes Mountains), The Coast and the Galapagos Islands

 • The country uses the U.S. dollar as its currency